-Undoubtedly one of the best attractions in Yorkshire, Flamingo Land gives you two for the price of one, because it’s not just a theme park, it’s a zoo too.
-You can take on Mumbo Jumbo’s 112° vertical drop, have a splashing time on the Lost River Ride and even Meet a Creature as the Chief Education Officer brings out a host of creepy crawlies, snakes or frogs for you to see up close.
+Undoubtedly one of the best attractions in Yorkshire, Flamingo Land gives you two days out for the price of one, because it’s not just a theme park, it’s also a fully-fledged zoo.
+You can take on Mumbo Jumbo’s death-defying 112° vertical drop, have a splashing time on the Lost River Ride and even Meet a Creature as the Chief Education Officer brings out a host of creepy crawlies, snakes and frogs for you to see up close.

 Flamingo Land, Malton, North Yorkshire, YO17 6XY.

 9. Calypso Cove Waterpark

 A wet and wild adventure for all the family, Calypso Cove Waterpark is great for days out with the kids.
-It’s one of the best pools in Yorkshire, with loads of rides and slides for the little ones to try out.
-From the Terror Torrent, which is one of the UK’s faster indoor flumes, to Splash Ahoy, a four lane slide perfect for racing, you’re guaranteed to have a great time in the water.
+It’s one of the best swimming pools in Yorkshire, with loads of rides and slides for the little ones to try out.
+From the Terror Torrent, which is one of the UK’s faster indoor flumes, to Splash Ahoy, a four-lane slide perfect for racing, you’re guaranteed to have a great time in the water.
 You can even Walk the Plank if you dare!

 Calypso Cove Waterpark, The Metrodome, Queens Ground, Queens Road, Barnsley, South Yorkshire, S71 1AN.

 10. National Science and Media Museum

 A great choice for family days out in Yorkshire, the National Science and Media Museum promises interactive exhibitions designed to inspire and engage.
-They’re obsessed with light and sound technologies here, from the origins of photography to the scientific discoveries and engineering feats that will change our world in the future.
-Explore their famous media collection, or focus on the ‘science bit’ that made it all possible – the choice is yours.
-And let’s not forget the IMAX cinema, which plays all the latest blockbusters and 3D films.
+They’re obsessed with light and sound technologies here, from the origins of photography to the scientific and engineering feats that will change our world in the future.
+Explore their famous media collection or focus on the ‘science bit’ that made it all possible – the choice is yours.
+And let’s not forget the IMAX cinema!

 National Science and Media Museum, Pictureville, Bradford, West Yorkshire, BD1 1NQ.

 11. Abbey House Museum